salwafahim/decodelabs_tasks/project_2/README.md

 # Iris Flower Classification Using SVM

-This project was developed in Google Colab as part of my Artificial Intelligence Industrial Training at DecodeLabs.
+This project was developed in Google Colab as part of my Artificial Intelligence Internship at DecodeLabs.

 ## Overview